CIRI's Code of Ethics & Practice Guidelines

-Investor relations (IR) is the strategic management responsibility that integrates the disciplines of finance, communications and marketing to achieve an effective two-way flow of information between a public company and the investment community, in order to enable fair and efficient capital markets.
+Investor relations (IR) is the strategic management responsibility that integrates the disciplines of finance, communications, marketing, securities law compliance and sustainability to achieve an effective flow of information between a company, the investment community and other stakeholders, in order to support an informed valuation of the company’s securities and enable fair and efficient capital markets.

 IR activities are diametrically opposed to ‘stock promotion’, which seeks the highest attainable share price as quickly as possible without regard to fundamental value.
 Unlike stock promoters, IR professionals do not attempt to directly influence trading volume, liquidity, or stock price.
 Moreover, they do not recommend stocks or trading strategies, provide investment advice, or forecast share price performance.
 Some promoters attempt to confuse investors by calling themselves IR consultants.
 It is therefore important that CIRI and its members continue to underline the distinction by clearly communicating the practice of professional IR at every opportunity.